-Not sure if your pet should go to Urgent Care or the Emergency Room?
+Not sure if your pet should go to an Urgent Care Veterinarian or the Emergency Room?
 Please feel free to contact us.

-- Limping or not bearing weight on one leg
+- Limping, lameness, or not bearing weight on one leg

 - Rashes, hotspots, or itchiness